Vliro/humus/README.md

 It supports(TODO) DGraph language tags by following the schema and supplying them in the generated query as needed.

 An underlying point about many functions like SaveScalars is it does not run immediately.
 It returns a query object as you might want to extend the query.
-After that you simply execute it inside a transaction object.
+After that you simply execute it inside a transaction object or the DB directly.

 ## Notes about GraphQL